pelican-plugins/search/README.md

 ### `STORK_OUTPUT_OPTIONS = ""`

 [Output Options](https://stork-search.net/docs/config-ref) can be configured as a `dict`.
-Keep in mind that keys are case sensitive.
-They mus be lower case.
+Keep in mind that keys are case-sensitive and must be lower case.

 **Example**: